 (b) to any person who, in the opinion of the Authority, is providing an essential community or tradesman service in a locality and is unable to obtain suitable accommodation in that locality from any source other than the Authority.

-[Section 28 amended by No. 28 of 2006 s.
+[Section 28 amended: No. 28 of 2006 s.
 332.]

 29. Terms and conditions